 - Dedicated Robotic Surgical Suite: We have designated a specific suite location for Robotic Surgery procedures to insure our patients

-The da Vinci System is an improvement over conventional laparoscopy, in which the surgeon operates while standing and uses hand-held, long-shafted instruments that cannot bend or rotate.
+The Robotic Surgical System is an improvement over conventional laparoscopy, in which the surgeon operates while standing and uses hand-held, long-shafted instruments that cannot bend or rotate.
 With conventional laparoscopy, the surgeon must look up and away from the instruments to a nearby video monitor to see an image of the target anatomy.

 The System also extends our surgeon's capabilities to provide these significant benefits: